small0live/small0live.github.io/_pages/about.md

 permalink: /about/
 ---

-I'm a member of the faculty at the University of Montana (UM).
+<a href="https://www.umt.edu/business-faculty-staff/directory/information-systems.php?ID=9093">I'm a member of the faculty at the University of Montana</a> (UM).
 Broadly, my interests span the study of cognition, behavior, and technology in groups.
 I integrate approaches from the social and computational sciences to enhance teamwork.
-Currently, I serve as PI for a U.S. DOE sponsored research project on collaboration and software in scientific computing.
-My other research projects examine topics in training and expertise in human-machine systems.
+Currently, I serve as subcontractor PI for a U.S. DOE sponsored research project on collaboration, community, and software in scientific computing.
+My other research projects examine training and expertise in human-machine systems.
 I also [teach in UM's Master of Science in Business Analytics program](/teaching/).

 Some of my recent accomplishments are highlighted below.